qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorcreation.rst

 The attributes of the polygon feature on which a point was generated can be included (:guilabel:`Include polygon attributes`).

-If you want approximately the same point density for all the line features, you can data-define the number of points using the area of the polygon feature geometry.
+If you want approximately the same point density for all the features, you can data-define the number of points using the area of the polygon feature geometry.